Bebe Neuwirth: Film and television

 While in Los Angeles waiting to receive a Tony for her appearance in Sweet Charity in 1985, Neuwirth auditioned for the role of Dr. Lilith Sternin in the television series Cheers.
 At the time, Neuwirth was not interested in doing television work and her character was initially planned to be in only one episode of the series.
 However, the writers enjoyed writing her dialogue so much that she was written into more episodes of the show, eventually making her one of the series' recurring actors.

-Neuwirth's character married Frasier Crane.
+Neuwirth's character Lilith eventually married Frasier Crane (Kelsey Grammer).
 From the fourth to the ninth season, Neuwirth portrayed Lilith in a regular recurring role, and she appeared on the show as a main star for both seasons ten and eleven.
 Like Kelsey Grammer when he started on the show as Frasier, she was not immediately given star billing in the opening credits but in the end credits for seasons eight and nine, appearing in the opening credits with her own portrait in seasons ten and eleven.
 She auditioned for the role with her arm in a sling, following a fall a week earlier.
-She won two Emmy Awards for the role, in 1990 and 1991.
-The character also made an appearance in the series Wings and in twelve episodes of the Cheers spin-off Frasier, which earned her a 1995 Emmy Award nomination as Outstanding Guest Actress in a Comedy Series.
+She won two Emmy Awards for Outstanding Supporting Actress in a Comedy Series for the role, in 1990 and 1991.
+The character also made an appearance in the series Wings and in twelve episodes of the Cheers spin-off Frasier, which earned her a 1995 Emmy Award nomination for Outstanding Guest Actress in a Comedy Series at the 47th Primetime Emmy Awards.
 She left Cheers in 1993 to go back to her career in dancing, but would make more television appearances in other shows and commercials.